-It’s a necessity, especially for sensitive data like protected health information (PHI).
-HIPAA regulations require it.
-Today, most providers realize that encryption is the technique of choice; however, this seems to be the extent of most people’s knowledge.
+Everyone familiar with HIPAA agrees that protecting sensitive data like protected health information (PHI) is critical, and most realize that encryption is the technique of choice; however, this seems to be the extent of most people’s knowledge.

-If you are a manager, or involved in projects involving patient information in electronic health records (EHR), then it behooves you to know at least the basics of encryption, as well as where and when should it be applied.
+If you are a manager, or involved in projects involving patient information, and understand the importance of protecting electronic health records (EHR), then it behooves you to know at least the basics of what encryption is as well as where and when should it be applied.
+I’ll make this painless and to the point:

 Use this table to help you recall what encryption type and strength to use: